How long does it take to implement a projective measurement?: Abstract

 \section{Abstract}

-Mathematically, quantum theory is based on two core postulates: unitary dynamics and instantaneous projective measurements as epitomized by the collapse of the wave function.
-But how instantaneous is this ``collapse''?
-Based on simple estimates, whose validity rests solely on the fact that all fundamental forces in nature are finite-ranged, we show that the minimum measurement time for a quantum mechanical object scales proportionally with the object's diameter with the proportionality constant being around $10^{-5}$~s/m.
+According to the Schr\"odinger equation, a closed quantum system evolves continuously in time.
+If it is subject to a measurement however, its state changes randomly and discontinuously, which is mathematically described by the projection postulate.
+But how long does it take for this discontinuous change to occur?
+Based on simple estimates, whose validity rests solely on the fact that all fundamental forces in nature are finite-ranged, we show that the implementation of a quantum measurement requires a minimum time.
+This time scales proportionally with the diameter of the quantum mechanical object, on which the measured observable acts non-trivially, with the proportionality constant being around $10^{-5}$~s/m.
 We confirm our bound by comparison with experimentally reported measurement times for different platforms.
+We give a pedagogical exposition of our argumentation introducing along the way modern concepts such as ancilla-based measurements, the quantum speed limit, and Lieb-Robinson velocity bounds.